Errec/front-end-interview-answers/README.md

 * Traditionally, why has it been better to serve site assets from multiple domains?

+   *HTTP1.1 can't handle multiplexing, only one request can be outstanding on a connection at a time using the current protocol.
+One workaround is to use multiple source domains.*

 #### Coding Questions:

 *Question: What is the value of `foo`?*